amirmazmi/config/python/basic_python.md

 ## 3. Python

 ### 3.1 REPL
 Python can be invoked from the terminal to open the python shell or REPL (Read-Eval-Print-Loop).
 Simply type `python` in a terminal.
+Commands that can be run in a script can also be run in the REPL.
+This is a good way to do super simple tests or check basic syntax.

 https://realpython.com/python-repl/